TortugaResearch/Tortuga.Chain/Tortuga.Chain/DocumentationDocNet/UpdateSet.md

 ## Filters

 Most of the time you don't want to update every row.
 In this case, use `.WithFilter(...)` to add a WHERE clause to the update operation.
+This accepts a SQL expression, with optional parameter object, or a filter object.

 If you actually do want to update all rows, use `.All()`.